Photograph of Leopard

 Reptiles, Amphibians and Fish

-Mugger Crocodile, very large Water Monitors, Manta Ray, flying fish, numerous coral reef fish, and Green, Leatherback and Olive Ridley Turtles (all three mostly Apr-Jun).
+Mugger Crocodile, Land Monitor, some very large Water Monitors, Manta Ray, flying fish, numerous coral reef fish (off Ahangama for example), and Green, Leatherback and Olive Ridley Turtles (all three mostly Apr-Jun).

 Invertebrates